 A couple of days after Virgo Fest, Cleo and I go for a hike (hello, this is L.A.!) to talk about an idea related to the theme of this issue: what it means to have a voice.
 “The first thing you need to know about being heard is that you have to be a good listener,” Cleo pronounces.
 Maybe I’m still hungover, but this notion stops me in my tracks.
 A powerful voice comes from listening intently?
 Then I remember the “Are You OK?” booth that Cleo hosted in New York before the pandemic, which simply offered a space for people to talk without any prescribed motive or agenda.

 Cleo cites the time Gloria Steinem was asked how to encourage young women to use their voices.
-“Her response was ‘The first way a person knows they have a voice is by having a listener,’ ” Cleo says.
+“Her response was ‘The first way a person knows they have a voice is by having a listener,’?”
+Cleo says.
 “For so many who are wondering, ‘How do we cultivate that?’ or when you sit in reflection on why it might be hard for you to speak up in any way, a lot of the pain of our silence comes from not having a community that prioritizes hearing us and listening to us as a function of loving us.”

 Nicole backs up her fellow Virgo.
 “I like to practice taking a pause, which can sound like the opposite of using my voice, but it is not,” she says later.
 “I want to be someone who stands behind her words.
 We live in a time of hot takes, social media, and feeling like we need to talk to fill the space and to keep people interested.
 It’s extremely powerful to know when your voice is needed.
 To pause and ask yourself if your words will be clear, that is using your voice in the best way.”